 What’s this project about?

-Researchers have demonstrated that individuals with autism are interested in sex and engage in sexual behaviours.
+Researchers have demonstrated that autistic people are interested in sex and engage in sexual behaviours.
 However, little is understood about sexual knowledge, perceptions, and experiences in autism.
 Knowledge and self-perceptions are important factors in the development of safe sexual practices and healthy relationships.
-Given the specific areas of deficits found in people with autism (particularly social relationships and social-cognitive processing), they may miss or misunderstand important sexual knowledge gaining opportunities and misinterpret sexually related experiences.
-In this project, we examined a variety of factors related to sexuality and sexual experiences in young adults with autism.
+Given the specific areas of deficits found in autistic people (particularly social relationships and social-cognitive processing), they may miss or misunderstand important sexual knowledge gaining opportunities and misinterpret sexually related experiences.
+In this project, we examined a variety of factors related to sexuality and sexual experiences in autistic young adults.
 The results of this study will provide us with an understanding of the factors contributing to knowledge, feelings of efficacy, risky sexual behaviours, and sexual victimization and perpetration in this population.
 Results of this study may also have important implications in the development of sexual safety training and socio-sexual curriculum development.

 How did we go about doing this project?